Ballroom dance

-The American School, also called North American School, is most prevalent in the United States and Canada, where it is regulated by USA Dance and Canada Dancesport (CDS) -- the respective national member bodies of the WDSF.
+The American School is most common in the United States, where it is regulated by USA Dance, the respective national member of the WDSF.
 It also consists of two categories analogous to the Standard and Latin categories of the International School, respectively called Smooth and Rhythm.
 The Smooth category consists of only four dances—American Waltz, American Tango, American Foxtrot, and American Viennese Waltz, omitting American Peabody (the American School equivalent to Quickstep) -- while the dances selected for competition in the Rhythm category are American Cha Cha, American Rumba, American East Coast Swing (the American School equivalent to International Jive), American Bolero, and American Mambo.
 A "Smooth" or "Rhythm" competition encompasses the dances in the respective category, and a "Nine Dance" competition encompassing all nine of these dances is analogous to the "Ten Dance" competition of the International School.
 USA Dance additionally recognizes American Peabody, American Merengue, American Paso Doble, American Samba, American West Coast Swing, American Polka, and American Hustle as ballroom dances in which sanctioned competition may take place.

+In Canada, both International and American styles are danced, regulated by Canada Dancesport (CDS).

 Note that dances of the two schools that bear the same name may differ considerably in permitted patterns (figures), technique, and styling.
+For example, International foxtrot and American foxtrot are quite different though they have similar roots.

 Exhibitions and social situations that feature ballroom dancing also may include additional partner dances such as Lindy Hop, Night Club Two Step, Night Club Swing, Bachata, Country Two Step, and regional (local or national) favorites that normally are not regarded as part of the ballroom family, and a number of historical dances also may be danced in ballrooms or salons.
 Additionally, some sources regard Sequence Dancing, in pairs or other formations, to be a style of ballroom dance.